Projects are made up of tasks. Lots of them. Staying on top of your tasks as a team is so important if you want to hit your project deadlines.

 Project management is about getting the team to the end goal, with a finished, integrated end result as a deliverable.

 For example, my project is to clean my office.
 The end result is a lovely sparkly office.
 The tasks include dusting, throwing out the rubbish, vacuuming and asking someone else to get out the giant spider that lives on the window.

 In other words:

 - Tasks are the work required to deliver the overall goal.

 - Project management is how you ensure all the tasks happen in a cohesive way to get to the end goal efficiently, and with the least encounters with spiders possible.

 On the project, you’ll be doing the overall project management, and probably some doing of individual tasks too, using your task management skills.
 But managing your personal tasks and managing the tasks across the team are two different things.

 Task management for teams is a skill that you are all going to have to get good at if you want your project to succeed.
 Here are 15 task management tips for effectively doing your work.

-1. Use a task management app
+1. Use a task or action log

 How do you manage tasks at work?
 For a while I used my brain as a task management app.
 I just remembered things.